segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 ## Pre-built mappings

-By default a Friendbuy Web Mode (Actions) Destination comes with the following mappings.
+By default, a Friendbuy Web Mode (Actions) Destination comes with the following mappings.

 | Mapping Name   | Trigger                                   | Friendbuy Action |
 |----------------|-------------------------------------------|------------------|